aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/12-improve-query-performance-with-aggregations.md

    > **Note**: Now, whenever a visual queries the **Sales** table for the sum of the **Sales Amount** column, grouping by any column of the **Order Date** or **Sales Territory** tables, Power BI will use the aggregation instead.

-## Excercise 3: Use Performance analyzer to determine whether Power BI uses an aggregation
+## Exercise 3: Use Performance analyzer to determine whether Power BI uses an aggregation

 ### Task 1: Test the aggregation